Woutifier/edx-documentation/en_us/install_operations/source/ecommerce/additional_features/create_coupons.rst

  learner to a URL that includes a redeem endpoint, change ``offer`` in the URL to ``redeem``.

+.. _Example Email Messages:

 ************************
 Example Email Messages
 ************************

+You can use the following email messages as examples of the communication that you send to your learners.

 =======================